elibenjel/goldenDiaryBackend/README.md

 ## 2. Create an Atlas cluster with MongoDB 4.4+

-To have a backend for your Task Tracker app, you will need a MongoDB Atlas cluster with MongoDB 4.4 or higher.
+To have a backend for the app, a MongoDB Atlas cluster with MongoDB 4.4 or higher is required.
 To create an Atlas account, project, and cluster, visit the [Atlas UI](https://cloud.mongodb.com/?tck=docs_realm).

 > ⚠️ Sync requires MongoDB 4.4 or above.
 Be sure to select at least MongoDB